Windemere Park

 Overview

-Windemere Park is a 4 acre neighborhood park located along Windemere Drive and Charter Place.
+Windemere Park is a 4 acre neighborhood park located along Windemere Drive, east of Green Road and south of Plymouth Road in northeast Ann Arbor.
 View the Ann Arbor Parks and Nature Areas map for location context.
-This park features a play area including swings and structure, tennis courts, benches, and open lawn area.
+This park features a playground area including swings and a structure, tennis courts, benches, and an open lawn area.
 The park has plenty of open green areas and large trees providing shade.
-There are accessible asphalt paths connecting Windemere Drive and Wynnstone Drive in two separate places.
+There is also a small wooded nature area that has been undergoing restoration with native plantings.
+Woodland phlox, jack in the pulpit, wood poppy, common cinquefoil, wild geranium and zigzag goldenrod are some of the species that can be found here.
+There are accessible paved paths through the park connecting Windemere Drive and Wynnstone Drive in two separate places.
+These paths receive winter snow clearing.

 Park Notices